wso2-attic/ballerina-integrator/README.md

    host="0.0.0.0"
 ```

-- Create a file `prometheus.yml` inside `/tmp/` location.
-Add the below configurations to the `prometheus.yml` file.
+- Create a file named `prometheus.yml` inside the `/tmp/` directory, and add the following configurations to the `prometheus.yml` file:
 ```
    global:
      scrape_interval:     15s